Greuceanu: Finland

 In a Finnish tale translated as Leppä Polkky and the Blue Cross, an old man named Jukka and his wife long to have a child, so they bring home an alder stump and place it the cradle to rock it.
 For three years, they rock the alder stump as if a son, until one day a wizard turns the alder stump into a boy while both man and woman are away from the cradle.
 The boy grows up and is named Leppä Polkky ("Alder Stump"), and becomes incredibly strong.
 One day, all of a sudden, a thick darkness falls over the world.
 A Lapland wizard explains to the king that a witch named Loviatar and her three serpent sons stole the Sun ("Aurinko"), the Moon ("Kuu") and the Dawn ("Päivänkoitto").
 Leppä Polkky finds two other companions and they depart on a journey.
-They meet a wise old woman named Leski-Akka, who reveals that the three serpent sons not only stole the celestial light, but are threatening the country unless the king surrenders each of his daughters as sacrifice for the serpents.
-Leppä Polkky and his allies kill the serpent sons and restore the lumnaries.
+They meet a wise old woman named Leski-Akka, who reveals that the three serpent sons not only stole the celestial lights, but are threatening the country unless the king surrenders each of his daughters as sacrifice for the serpents.
+Leppä Polkky and his allies kill the serpent sons and restore the luminaries.
 The trio journey back to their kingdom, but Leppä Polkky sees a hut in the middle of the forest and takes a look inside: it is Loviatar, conspiring with fellow witches her terrible revenge.
 Loviatar will send them hunger and place a table with food before them, then thirst and create a pool of drinkable water, and lastly sleep and place beds in front of them, and casts a curse that, if anyone reveals her plans, they shall become a blue cross.
 Leppä Polkky and his allies defeat Loviatar's new plot.
 Leppä Polkky goes after Loviatar, but she orders him to bring Katrina of Kiijoki, the most beautiful princess in the world.
 With the help of new companions with strange and extraordinary powers (tale type ATU 513, "The Wonderful Companions"), Leppä Polkky brings Katrina of Kiijoki.